Royal Victorian Medal

 The Royal Victorian Medal (RVM) is a decoration established by Queen Victoria in April 1896.
-On 14 May 1912, King George V further confirmed the institution of the medal with an additional royal warrant.
-A part of the Royal Victorian Order, it is a reward for personal service to the Sovereign or the royal family, and is the personal gift of the sovereign.
+A part of the Royal Victorian Order, it is a reward for personal service to the Sovereign or the royal family, and is the personal gift of the Sovereign.
 It differs from other grades of the order in appearance and in the way it is worn.

-The medal has three levels: Bronze, Silver and Gold (silver gilt).
-Bars may be awarded to each level of Medal to denote subsequent awards.
+The medal has three levels – bronze, silver, and gold.
+Medal bars may be awarded to each level of medal to denote subsequent awards.
 Recipients may continue to wear their original medal if they are awarded a higher level for further service.
-The medal may also be worn in addition to the badge of the Royal Victorian Order if this is later given to them.
+The medal may also be worn in addition to the insignia of the Royal Victorian Order if the latter is subsequently awarded.
 Recipients are entitled to use the post-nominal letters RVM.

 History

-In creating the Royal Victorian Order in 1896, Queen Victoria decided to make a medal a part of the order as well.
-This medal would be used to reward those who had rendered faithful service to the monarch and the royal family, but were not eligible to be appointed to any orders due to their position or class.
-This creation followed the precedent of other European monarchs who had royal household medals with which to reward servants.
-The first medals were received 7 July 1896 and were presented to Russians by the Duke of Connaught while he was in Russia for the coronation of Tsar Nicholas II.
+In creating the Royal Victorian Order in 1896, Queen Victoria decided to include a medal as part of this dynastic order.
+The medal would be used to reward those who had rendered faithful service to the monarch or the royal family, but were deemed ineligible to be appointed to any orders of chivalry because of their social position or class.
+This creation followed the precedent of other European monarchs, who had royal household medals with which to reward domestic servants.

+The first medals were received on 7 July 1896 and were presented to Russians by the Duke of Connaught while he was in Russia for the coronation of Tsar Nicholas II.
+On 14 May 1912, King George V further confirmed the institution of the medal with an additional royal warrant.

-The medal has been historically used to recognise the service of police officers who work in protective services, gardeners, housekeepers, drivers, valets and other similar type staff.
+The medal has been historically used to recognise the service of police officers, who work in protective services, as well as gardeners, housekeepers, drivers, valets, and other similar type of staff.
 Non-commissioned members of the military may also be awarded the medal for services.
-The medal is often awarded for service to the monarch and royal family during royal visits.
+It is often given for service to the monarch or royal family during royal visits.
 The medal may be looked upon as a long service medal, but the service must be of a meritorious character to warrant its award.

 Originally ranked near the end, the medal now ranks ahead of campaign, jubilee, efficiency, and long service medals in the United Kingdom Order of Wear.
 This gradual increase in importance was marked by the July 1980 approval, by Queen Elizabeth II, to allow the use of the postnominal RVM by recipients of the medal.